-In-Home Caregiver vs Home Health Aide in Greater Springfield, MO
+Home Care Professionals vs. Home Health Aides in Greater Springfield, MO

-Visiting Angels of Springfield Wants You to Know the Difference Between an In-Home Caregiver and Home Health Aide
+Visiting Angels of Springfield's Home Care Professionals Wants You to Know the Difference Between an In-Home Caregiver and Home Health Aide

 In-home caregivers and home health aides provide distinct services, yet some people still use the terms interchangeably.
 When hiring a professional to care for your loved one, families need to recognize the differences to ensure their aging parent receives the level of care required.
 An in-home caregiver provides non-clinical care while a home health aide supplies medical care.

-An in-home caregiver, often referred to as a home care aide, is an individual who will help the senior handle daily living activities or provide needed companionship.
-Our caregivers only supply personal care or companionship, thus they are referred to as a non-clinical worker.
+An in-home caregiver often referred to as a home care professional, is an individual who will help the senior handle daily living activities or provide needed companionship.
+Our caregivers only supply personal care or companionship, thus they are referred to as non-clinical workers.

 Home Health Aides